-Investing in our Notes involves a high degree of risk, including the risk of leverage.
-Before buying any Notes, you should read the material risks described in the "Risk Factors" section beginning on page S-12 of this prospectus supplement and beginning on page 13 of the accompanying prospectus.
+Investing in the Notes involves a high degree of risk, including the risk of leverage.
+Before buying any Notes, you should read the material risks described in the "Supplementary Risk Factors" section beginning on page S-11 of this prospectus supplement and "Risk Factors" beginning on page 13 of the accompanying prospectus.